Guardians, Blue Jays game postponed - NewsBreak

 CLEVELAND (WJW) – The Cleveland Guardians ‘ game against the Toronto Blue Jays Friday has been postponed.

-Anyone who was attending Friday’s game will be able to exchange their ticket for one of 42 game options, including Saturday’s doubleheader.
+Anyone who was attending Friday’s game will be able to exchange their ticket into one of 42 game options, including Saturday’s doubleheader.

 Fans who have tickets to the original May 7 game and want to attend both games in the doubleheader will be able to do so.